carlgonzales075/hr-employee-performance/README.md

 This is an HR Employee Performance dataset wherein the main target for the trained models is the employee satisfaction score.

+# Dependency
+This project requires Docker to run.

 # Dataset
 The dataset can be downloaded here:
 - https://www.kaggle.com/datasets/mexwell/employee-performance-and-productivity-data